On the complexity of estimating ground state entanglement and free energy: Introduction

 \paragraph{Our starting point: Entropy estimation.} A challenge in studying ground state entanglement is that given a physical copy of a bipartite state $\psiab$, estimating entropy $S(\psi_A)$ is not known to be efficiently computable quantumly.
 This is why the careful reader may notice that, e.g., \cite{gharibianHardnessApproximationGround2024} does not show \emph{containment} in any complexity class, but only QCMA-hardness.
 Indeed, it is generally believed entropy estimation is \emph{not} in BQP.
-If $\psiab$ were specified via a poly-size quantum preparation circuit and given threshold $t$, deciding whether $S(\psi_A)$ is at least $t+1/2$ or at most $t-1/2$ is complete for Non-Interactive Quantum Statistical Zero Knowledge ($\NIQSZK$)~\cite{kobayashiNoninteractiveQuantumPerfect2003,BST08}!\footnote{This result is sort of implicit in the literature.
-In \cite{BST08} it is proven that estimating entropy is contained in $\QSZK$.
-Closer inspection reveals that they reduce to determining the distance between some state $\sigma$, prepared by a poly-size circuit, and the maximally mixed state $\tilI$, which is proven to be $\NIQSZK$-complete in \cite{kobayashiNoninteractiveQuantumPerfect2003}.} Note that while $\NIQSZK \subseteq \QSZK \subseteq \QIP(2)\subseteq\PSPACE$, for $\QIP(2)$ the class of decision problems with $2$-round\footnote{While $\QIP(3)=\QIP=\PSPACE$~\cite{kitaevParallelizationAmplificationExponential2000,jainQIPPSPACE2011}, $\QIP(2)$ remains a poorly understood class.} quantum interactive proofs, the relationship between $\QMA$ and $\NIQSZK$ is unclear.
-In fact, there is an oracle separation between $\NIQSZK$ and $\PP$\cite{BCHTV19}.
+If $\psiab$ were specified via a poly-size quantum preparation circuit and given threshold $t$, deciding whether $S(\psi_A)$ is at least $t+1/2$ or at most $t-1/2$ is complete for Non-Interactive Quantum Statistical Zero Knowledge ($\NIQSZK$)~\cite{CCKV08}!
+Note that while $\NIQSZK \subseteq \QSZK \subseteq \QIP(2)\subseteq\PSPACE$, for $\QIP(2)$ the class of decision problems with $2$-message\footnote{While $\QIP(3)=\QIP=\PSPACE$~\cite{kitaevParallelizationAmplificationExponential2000,jainQIPPSPACE2011}, $\QIP(2)$ remains a poorly understood class.} quantum interactive proofs, the relationship between $\QMA$ and $\NIQSZK$ is unclear.
+In fact, there is an oracle separation relative to which $\NIQSZK$ is not contained in $\PP$\cite{BCHTV19}.\footnote{In fact, \cite{BCHTV19} proves a stronger statement: there is an oracle $O$ such that $\NISZK^O \not\subseteq \UPP^O$.}

-In the case of ground state entanglement, we face the additional challenge that we do not even have a poly-size circuit preparing $\psiab$ (unless $\QMA=\QCMA$) --- this breaks even the QSZK containment proof of~\cite{BST08} for entropy estimation, raising various questions: \emph{What is the best upper bound on ground state entanglement estimation?
+In the case of ground state entanglement, we face the additional challenge that we do not even have a poly-size circuit preparing $\psiab$ (this would imply $\QMA=\QCMA$) --- this breaks even the QSZK containment proof of~\cite{BST08} for entropy estimation, raising various questions: \emph{What is the best upper bound on ground state entanglement estimation?
 Does the complexity change if we are interested in high or low entanglement ground states?
 And is there a connection to $\QMAt$, which is $\QMA$ with unentangled proofs?}